Mosamorphing/WTF-React/06_States/readme.md

 Relaaaaaaaax!
 All we did here was:

-1. write the change handler such that we are able to track each character that the user puts in using the input field.
+1. Write the change handler such that we are able to track each character that the user puts in using the input field.
 We did this by first spreading whatever we find inside of the form using the spread operator (...).
-2. Then since we have more than one value to assign (firstName and email), we say, e.target.name which is defined in each case as 'firstName' and 'email' respectively, we need to make the key-value pair in this case to then be the name we have in our initial state ( firstName and email) to be the name we have in the input attribute NAME.
+2. Then since we have more than one value to assign (firstName and email), we say, `e.target.name` which is defined in each case as 'firstName' and 'email' respectively, we need to make the key-value pair in this case to then be the name we have in our initial state ( firstName and email) to be the name we have in the input attribute NAME.
 This means that we are updating our form object this way:

 ```javascript
 setForm({